techiediaries/techiediaries/_posts/2020/angular-9/node-chat/2020-06-05-textarea-keydown-focusin-events.md

 This method will be applied on each message DOM element of the chat UI and will be used to determine if the message is the latest one read by the user.

 > **Note**: We’ll use the `isMostRecentReadMessage()` to determine whether we can display the **Un-Read Messages** DOM element on the chat UI that’s why we also check if the user has typed something on the message input field.
-This way, once the user has started typing, the **Un-Read Messages** element will disappear.
+This way, once the user has started typing, the **Un-Read Messages** element will be removed.

 Now, open the `src/app/chat/chat.page.html` file and start by binding the `onFocus()` method to the  `focusin` event of the message `textarea`: